Almost toric presentations of symplectic log Calabi-Yau pairs: in rational surfaces

+We will frequently apply the above theorem in the following particular way: if two pairs are already known to be isomorphic and there is a correspondence among their divisor components, then\begin{itemize} \item performing toric blowups at corresponding nodes or non-toric blowups at corresponding components will yield new pairs that remain isomorphic if the Darboux balls have the same radius; \item performing toric blowdowns at corresponding toric exceptional spheres or non-toric blowdowns at non-toric exceptional spheres intersecting corresponding components will yield new pairs that remain isomorphic if the exceptional spheres have the same symplectic area. \end{itemize}

+Theorem \ref{prop:Torelli} demonstrates that the isomorphism class of a pair is fully determined by its homological invariants.
+When considering only toric pair $(X,\omega,D)$ where $D=\cup C_i$, the following tautness result from \cite[Lemma 2.37]{Enumerate} shows that the isomorphism class can also be encoded by numerical invariants $[C_i]^2$ and $\omega([C_i])$.

+\begin{lemma}[Tautness of toric pairs] Two toric orthogonal Looijenga pairs with the same self-intersection sequence and symplectic area sequence up to cyclic and anti-cyclic permutation are isomorphic. \end{lemma}

-Let $\mathbb{LCY}$ denote the set of the isomorphism classes of all symplectic log Calabi-Yau pairs.
-This set can be naturally equipped with a quiver structure since many different pairs are related by blowup operations: we put an arrow going from $A$ to $B$ whenever there exists $(X,\omega,D)$ in class $A$ and its toric or non-toric blowup $(X',\omega',D')$ in class $B$.\footnote{Two vertices can only have at most one arrow between them.} Furthermore, we can take the free category $\mathcal{LCY}$ generated by this quiver $\mathbb{LCY}$ (\rom{2}.7 in \cite{cat}) : the objects of the category are the vertices of the quiver, the morphisms are paths between objects and the composition operation is given by concatenation of paths.
-For example, given two paths of blowup procedures
+Now, let $\mathbb{LCY}$ denote the set of all the isomorphism classes of orthogonal Looijenga pairs in symplectic rational surfaces.
+This set can be naturally equipped with a quiver structure since different pairs are related by blowup operations: we put an arrow going from $\mathbb{X}$ to $\mathbb{X'}$ whenever there exists $(X,\omega,D)$ in class $\mathbb{X}\in\mathbb{LCY}$ and its toric or non-toric blowup $(X',\omega',D')$ is in class $\mathbb{X'}\in \mathbb{LCY}$.\footnote{Two vertices can only have at most one arrow between them.} Furthermore, we can take the free category $\mathcal{LCY}$ generated by this quiver $\mathbb{LCY}$ (in the sense of \cite[\rom{2}.7]{cat}): the objects of the category are the vertices of the quiver, the morphisms are paths between objects and the composition operation is given by concatenation of paths.
+For example, consider two paths of blowup operations